Arkar-Aung/MMTextArea-Firefox/README.md

 # MMTextArea-Firefox

-MMTextArea-Firefox is built on top of Rabbit converter
+MMTextArea-Firefox is built on top of Rabbit converter.
+It can convert easily Unicode <=> Zawgyi vice versa in new tab.

 ![Screenshot](screenshot.png)